 It’s an opening.
 It’s profound.
 It’s real.
 It’s not everything.
 It’s not the wisdom of experience, but it is the wisdom of the ancestors come alive again now made timely for this era; everything that we all have ever had the chance to be, brought forward in a new box of jewels, ready to take part in the turmoils of this world.

 It is absolutely never too late for each of us to be a teenage know-it-all.
 We can keep the wisdom of our experience, but also not lose our access to the secret door that opens in each of us, from all that is ancient into now.
 We’re going to be going back again to look at where there are wounds, where there are closures, where there are places where we need to forget history as the definer of truth and ring the true note of our inherent nature again.
 We’ll have a chance to say, “Wait a minute, just because I lived through this, does that mean that’s how life is, or does that mean that’s what happened?”
 This question allows us to dare to re-opening the corridor of dreams so that the deep secrets held in the kidneys, the secrets of “who am I?
 What was I sent for?
 What is this life’s mission?” can be felt, heard, and silently manifest through the heart.

 Take one more look, at least one more time, at your ‘Life of Deep Happiness’ essay, and just read over what you wrote about it.
 It’s not written in stone; keep that in mind.
 You can add things later on.
 You can add things for the rest of your life.
 It can, and should, and will change as more is revealed to you, about you.

-For more about the Water element and the winter season, join Thea at her upcoming Pre-Solstice Winter retreat happing on December 6, 2020.
+For more about the Water element and the winter season, check out the Water resource page.